 Code Compliance Certificate

-This certificate means the building work complies with the Building Code and the building consent.
-A fee is charged for issuing the CCC.
-See our Fees and Charges schedule (PDF 551KB) for details.
+An owner must apply for a code compliance certificate (CCC) as soon as practicable after all consented building work is completed and in the prescribed form.
+The CCC means the building work complies with the approved plans and specifications, Building Act 2004 and the Building Code.
+A fee may be charged for issuing the CCC.
+See our fees and charges schedule for details.

 Processing the application

 An application for a CCC must be made as soon as practicable.
 The application should be made to either the building consent authority that granted the building consent for the building work; or if section 91(2) applies, to the building consent authority that is proposed will issue the CCC.

 When you apply for a CCC you need to give names and contact details for all people involved in your project - e.g. builders, plumbers, and engineers.

 If the project involved restricted building work, the licensed building practitioner must supply a Memorandum from Licensed Building Practitioner: Record of building work on completion of the work to both the owner and Council.
 This form can be downloaded from the Ministry of Business, Innovation and Employment, Building and Housing Group website www.business.govt.nz/lbp.

 You may also be required to supply supporting documentation.
 Your building consent advice notes will provide some guidance to what documentation will be required to accompany your application.

 Some typical examples of this would be: